BetMGM Bonus Code SIBONUS50: Claim $1,500 First Bet for NBA and NHL Playoffs

 This BetMGM promotion is available to first-time users in the following states: AZ, CO, DC, IA, IL, IN, KS, KY, LA, MA, MD, MI, MS, NC, NJ, OH, PA, TN, VA, WV, WY.
 It is not available in NV, NY, or Ontario, Canada.

-How to claim the BetMGM promo code offer for the NBA and NHL playoffs
+How to claim your BetMGM first bet for the NBA and NHL playoffs

 Claiming this offer takes just a few minutes.
-Follow these steps to get started before the Saturday, May 9 playoff games tip off and drop the puck:
+Follow these steps to get started before tip-off or puck drop this weekend:

-- Register for a new BetMGM Sportsbook account and enter BetMGM Sportsbook promo code SIBONUS50 during sign-up.
+- Register: Visit BetMGM Sportsbook and create a new account using the BetMGM promo code SIBONUS50.
 Have your name, address, email, and driver's license ready to verify your identity.

 For a full breakdown of the platform, check out our BetMGM review.

 The welcome offer is just the starting point.
-BetMGM regularly rolls out odds boosts, profit boosts, and parlay promotions for existing users throughout the NBA and NHL postseason.
-These deals can add real value to your playoff betting, especially as the rounds get tighter and the stakes get higher.
+BetMGM consistently rolls out odds boosts, profit boosts, and parlay promotions for existing users throughout the NBA and NHL postseason.
+The best place to track these is the Promos tab inside the BetMGM Sportsbook app, which is updated regularly as new matchups are confirmed.
+With multiple series heating up across both leagues, there is no shortage of opportunities to take advantage of what BetMGM has on offer.

-The easiest way to stay on top of what is available is to check the Promos section directly in the BetMGM Sportsbook app.
-New offers are added frequently, so it is worth browsing before each round of games to make sure you are not leaving anything on the table.

 - Welcome to MGM Rewards: Earn MGM Rewards Points and redeem them for hotel stays, dining, entertainment, and other exclusive perks.